tango-controls/rfc/4/README.md

 An *alias* MUST be unique across the whole Tango system.

-An *alias* MAY contain any character (including multi-byte characters) except that it MUST NOT contain any of `/`, ` ` (space), `#`, `:`, `->`.
+An *alias* MAY contain any character except that it MUST NOT contain any of `/`, ` ` (space), `#`, `:`, `->`.
 It MAY be empty.
 See `<attribute-alias>` specification below.